 Throughout the conference planning, we have sought to implement our hallmark counseling psychology values, especially liberation principles; and, we will continue to do so as we move forward from here.
 We are in the midst of setting up a Frequently Asked Questions page off of our website here to address important questions and requests you may have.
 We know that our student attendees are especially impacted, so we are asking for our awesome counseling psychology mentors (e.g., faculty advisors, training directors) to reach out to them and support them right now.

 We know you are wondering what you can do to help us as we proceed.
-We ask for your patience and understanding with our process, as we are wanting to be thoughtful and intentional about our registration policies and next steps.
-Further instructions will come to you via email from the CVENT registration platform regarding registration fees and possibly applying your registration fee to the Fall conference.
+We ask for your patience and understanding with our process.
+Further instructions will come to you via email from the CVENT registration platform about registration fee refunds.
 The #1 thing you can do to help us is to please wait for the communication through the CVENT registration platform.

 If you made a reservation at the conference hotel, the Sheraton NOLA, they will automatically cancel reservations made with the conference code.
 If you did not book at the Sheraton with the CPC code, you must cancel your reservation yourself using the procedures noted in the reservation.
 Also, please contact your airline/bus/train to cancel reservations.

 Finally, we want to recognize and thank the CPC 2020 Steering Committee members, Committee Chairs, and countless other volunteers for all of their incredible planning work and dedication on behalf of our conference.
 We realize we all have much more work ahead of us, and we want to honor and value all of their efforts moving forward.

 Please take good care of yourself and one another,

 Your CPC 2020 Tri-Chairs, Anneliese Singh (SCP), Julia Phillips (CCPTP), and Carmen Cruz (ACCTA)